Introduction

 - When is a project finished?
 Is this project finished?

-- Prepare you project for final presentation.
+Prepare your project for final presentation.
 Be ready to:

 - Discuss your project and development process